Fellows & Scholars

 JUDY ROMEA ’14 G’21

 Judy Romea ’14 G’21 is Program Director of the Zephyr Institute’s Center for the Study of the Professions and Moral Purpose, and former Associate Director of the Zephyr Institute.
 Before joining Zephyr, she worked as a consultant in PwC’s strategic technologies group for pharmaceutical companies.
 She holds a B.A. in Economics and a minor in International Relations from Stanford University, where she served as editor-in-chief of the Stanford Review.
-She is currently pursuing an MBA at the Stanford Graduate School of Business.
+She just completed her MBA at the Stanford Graduate School of Business.
 Her interests are in business ethics and the philosophy and theology of culture.

 Lyra Rufino-Maceda is a founding board member of the Chesterton Academy of St. James.
 Her work has focused on volunteer teaching and supporting education (Georgetown Board of Regents, CUA School of Philosophy Board of Visitors, Canyon Heights Academy) and educational non-profits (SF International Diplomacy Council, Philippine International Aid, The Culture Project International Regional Development Council, and the Martial Arts Character Development Alliance).